WSAY had just signed off. In those days, many radio and tv stations shut down and went off the air at night.

 On each tower were 4 levels of lights, with 4 lights each on the lower 3 decks, and just 2 at the highest, up around 490 feet.
 All the lights were supposed to be functional, but the FAA would allow one blown light to remain for a month.
 So the idea was to wait for one more light to die during that time, thus saving yourself another trip up the tower.

 Later, I discovered that other stations hired specially trained climbers to do this job.
 But hey kids, this station was different!
-They were happy to assign the most horrible chores to whoever was dumb enough to take them on, even specially untrained teenagers.
+They were happy to assign the most horrendous chores to whoever was dumb enough to take them on, even specially untrained teenagers.
 Especially dumb, untrained teenagers.

 I did have a small amount of tower experience under my belt.
 A week before, Dave had noticed a couple of dead lights on the lowest level of the near tower, only about 75 feet up.
 My sense of self-preservation was not yet fully developed, and I was eager to please.
 Dave said jump, so up I went.

 Step 1, load up with tools and replacement components.
 The first of these was a giant wrench for unbolting the red glass covers that went over the bulbs.
 The wrench had a hook for hooking into a belt loop.
 Then the 2 huge expensive ($25 apiece) fresh bulbs, thoughtfully strapped into a special leather carrier by Dave.
 The carrier hung off another belt loop.

 “Don’t drop these,” he advised.
 I had now gained an extra 15 pounds or so.
-Light snow had begun to fall.
+Light snow began to fall.

 Step 2, open up the ladder cover, a barrier to prevent unofficial access by local delinquents.
 This part was easy, just open a padlock with a key stored in Dave’s desk.
 Loop the safety belt around the ladder.